makrai/notes/frege892-sinn-bedeut.md

 * Similarly in the case of `but,` `yet.` y

-The thought of our sentence might also be expressed thus: `Either the Sun has not risen yet or the sky is very cloudy' -which shows how this kind of sentence connexion is to be understood.
+The thought of our sentence might also be expressed thus: _Either the Sun has not risen yet or the sky is very cloudy_ -which shows how this kind of sentence connexion is to be understood.

 =On Sense and Reference